 A key difference between a contingency staffing service and staffing agency providing temporary staff and is the contingency planning expertise and project management.
 With executive management oversight and field supervision to coordinate logistics, on-boarding, and ensure the workforce arrives as a group on-time each day prior to their scheduled shift -- the efficiency, reliability and productivity is unmatched.

-Another critical difference between traditional staffing agencies and contingency staffing agencies such as MADI, is the size of our labor pool.
-Sourcing candidates from across the entire United States opens up the available resource pool for access to larger groups of workers, more skilled candidates, and enables us to rapidly deploy our teams for urgent staffing situations.
+Another critical difference between traditional staffing agencies and contingency staffing agencies such as MADI, is the size of the labor pool.
+Sourcing candidates from across the entire United States opens up the available resource pool for access to larger groups of workers, more skilled candidates, and enables rapid deployment of workforces for urgent staffing situations.

 Why Access Talent From A National Labor Pool

 Adjusting the size of your labor pool alone can solve large-scale staffing challenges for companies in need of hundreds of workers very quickly.
 This also provides an effective temporary solution for skill gaps when there is a lack of skilled trades and technicians within a particular region.

 Rather than leaving production lines down or leaving critical positions unfilled such as CNC Machinists, Welders and Maintenance Techs, more companies are turning to contingency staffing because they're able to hire experienced workers that can step right into their operations, acclimate quickly.

 Quickly Ramp Up Manufacturing Operations

 With unemployment at a 50-year low, even Fortune 500 companies offering great pay and benefits are having trouble filling their factories with full-time employees these days.
 In a situation where there is an unexpected spike in demand, how can a company ramp up manufacturing?
 Finding hundreds of workers locally to add another shift to their operations is nearly impossible, never mind doing so quickly.